Doctoral studies at the University of Tartu

 Organisation of doctoral studies

-The University of Tartu's doctoral studies are organised by the Regulations for Doctoral Studies (RDS; see web version).
+Doctoral studies at the University of Tartu are regulated by the Regulations for Doctoral Studies (RDS; see web version).
 The RDS includes the general rules of supervision, the individual plan, progress reviews and the degree application procedure.

-For general study-related issues such as registration to courses, recognition of prior learning, etc., see Study Regulations.
-General study instructions and guidelines are also available here.
+For general study-related issues such as registration for courses, etc., see the Study Regulations.
+General study instructions and guidelines are also available on the university's website.

-Faculty-specific requirements, such as faculty progress review procedures, are available on faculty doctoral studies pages.
+Faculty-specific requirements, such as faculty's progress review procedures, are available on the page of the respective centre for doctoral studies.

 Regulations